fenago/ml-scikit-keras-tensorflow/labs/solution_11.md

     (except in recurrent nets).
-The logistic activation function is also useful in the output layer when you need to estimate a probability (e.g., for binary classification), but is rarely used in hidden layers (there are exceptions---for example, for the coding layer of variational autoencoders; see
+The logistic activation function is also useful in the output layer when you need to estimate a probability (e.g., for binary classification), but is rarely used in hidden layers (there are exceptions for example, for the coding layer of variational autoencoders; see
     [Lab 17]
     Finally, the softmax activation function is useful in the output